deBarbarinAntoine/bingo/README.md

 * **Secure by Default**: Integrates with battle-tested libraries for essential security features like CSRF protection.
 * **Extensive Middleware**: A curated collection of powerful middlewares for common web tasks:
 	* **Logging**: Structured logging via `zerolog`.
-	* **Authentication**: Supports both session-based authentication with a Redis store and stateless JWT-based authentication.
+	* **Authentication**: Supports both session-based authentication with multiple stores (PostgreSQL, MySQL, MSSQL, SQLite3, GORM, Redis, etc.) and stateless JWT-based authentication (with secret or RSA/ECDSA/EdDSA encryption).
 	* **Rate Limiting**: Throttling and rate limiting to protect against abuse.
 	* **HTTP Helpers**: Clean URL paths, panic recovery, and timeout handling.
 * **Extensible Design**: The core components are designed to be easily extensible, allowing developers to add custom binders, middlewares, or authentication methods.